 1.e4 c5 2.Nc3 Nc6 3.g3 g6 4.Bg2 Bg7 5.d3 d6 6.f4

 The common recommendations are 6…e6 followed by Nge7, 6…e5 or 6…Nf6, but this move, played by Larsen for the first time (According to the Database), looks really good and it can work perfectly.

 Making the move f5 so early looks a bit weakening, that’s true.
 But there are also some positive points to think about:

 - Possibilities of playing on both sides of the board.

 The move 6…f5 was played by Larsen against Smyslov in 1958 during the chess Olympiad.
 White won that game, but black’s play was not the best.
-As often happens with the new ideas, they need further test and development.
+As often happens with new ideas, they need further testing and development.